pivotal/docs-tap/scst-store/data-models-and-concepts.hbs.md

 ![Screenshot of the SCST - Store Triage concept](images/triage.jpg)

-Items in orange are the new information saved for vulnerability analysis.
+Highlighted items are the new information saved for vulnerability analysis.
 You can create, view, and update vulnerability analysis using the [Tanzu CLI Insight plug-in](../cli-plugins/insight/triaging-vulnerabilities.md).